rashadism/openchoreo/samples/component-types/component-web-app/README.md

 1. **ComponentType** acts as a template/blueprint
 2. **Component** uses that template and provides base configuration
 3. **Workload** specifies what container(s) to run
-4. **ComponentDeployment** creates an actual deployment to an environment with optional overrides
+4. **ReleaseBinding** specifies the actual deployment of the component in a specific environment

 The controller reads these resources and generates the Kubernetes resources (Deployment, Service, HTTPRoute) based on the templates and parameters.